cpbotha/cpbotha.github.io/content/posts/2018-08-08-weekly-head-voices-151-we-are-pleased-to-meet-you.md

 P.S.
 Remember, [under normal (non-Colab) circumstances][6] we keep our Notebooks as empty as possible.
 Prefer as much as possible of your code in Python modules.
 The notebooks are only there to act as glue, for visualization and sometimes for long-running jobs.

-## Dan Luu&#8217;s computer and mobile device input latency research
+## Dan Luu’s computer and mobile device input latency research

 [This most amazing work][7] was recently brought to my attention by WHV reader [Matthew Brecher][8] in the comments under my [2017 Android vs iPhone performance post][9].